sowjmn/data-entry-form/README.md

 Data Entry Form Application

 Overview-
-This project is a Graphical User Interface (GUI)–based Data Entry Form developed using Python and wxPython.
+This project is a Graphical User Interface (GUI)â€“based Data Entry Form developed using Python and wxPython.
 The application enables users to input personal and academic details through a structured interface with basic input validation.

 Technologies Used-